adamhatton/pp1-wedding-band/README.md

 ## Features

 In this section I will describe each of the features of the website in general.
-I explore the value of these and how they meet the needs of the user stories in the <TESTING SECTION>.
+I explore the value of these and how they meet the needs of the user stories in the [testing section](<#testing>).

 ### Existing Features

-**Navigation Bar**
+#### Navigation Bar

 - The navigation bar is included on all 4 pages and contains the logo (which acts as link to the homepage) and links to all pages: Home, Prices, The Band, Enquire.
 - The navbar was implemented using Bootstrap 5 so is responsive across different screen sizes, and will collapse into a burger menu when there is not enough space for all elements.